buyallmemes/blog-api/posts/20240422-testing-guideline.md

 3. Deeply encapsulated logic that is hard to reach via API.
    The logic that requires a lot of state management.
-   Sometimes it's not possible to test the whole change in isolation, and this is where "method by method" tests are becoming useful.
+   Sometimes it's not possible to test the whole change in isolation, and this is where "method by method" tests become useful.
    Don't overdo it.

 4. A bug.